 - Heating/Cooling System: Age and condition of the furnace and/or central air

 How the Inspection Might Impact Your Offer

-A good home inspector should be impartial to the sale of the house, so they are mandated to tell you all about the condition of the house, not whether it should affect the home’s price.
-In many cases, the inspection does not change the offer between the buyer and seller at all, and simply gives the buyer a heads-up on things to look for in the home’s future.
+A good home inspector should be impartial to the sale of the house.
+They are required to tell you all about the condition of the house only and whether it should affect the home’s price.
+In many cases, the inspection does not change the offer between the buyer and seller, but simply gives the buyer a heads-up on things to look for in the home’s future.
 In the case that the home inspector’s report does flag something worth negotiating, the buyer has three options: